Gavin-OP/CSCI3170-group-project-sales-system/README.md

     ```bash
     rm -rf *.class
     ```
-2. Compile the java files by using the following command:
+2. Compile the Java files by using the following command:
     ```bash
     javac Main.java
     ```